NWilson/keyboards/02-keyopatra-project/README.md

 #### E. The Dactyl

 The Dactyl, by Matthew Adereth in 2015, is a very interesting evolution of the ErgoDox.
-As far as I can tell, it was one of the first community-driven keyboards to really explore the idea of a convex keyboard, and in particular, uses recessed key wells for each finger individually (like the Kinesis Advantage, with the middle finger's keys deeper than the little finger's keys, unlike the earlier Maltron).
+As far as I can tell, it was one of the first community-driven keyboards to really explore the idea of a concave keyboard, and in particular, uses recessed key wells for each finger individually (like the Kinesis Advantage, with the middle finger's keys deeper than the little finger's keys, unlike the earlier Maltron).
 This coincided with the rise of 3D printers, which is probably why it hadn't been made before.

 This was influential, with subsequent developments such as the Dactyl-Manuform, the [Skeletyl](https://github.com/Bastardkb/Skeletyl) (Quentin Lebastard), and more.